codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 <p><!-- /wp:image --></p>
 ```

 The theme [Minimal Mistakes](https://mmistakes.github.io/minimal-mistakes/docs/helpers/#figure) has great helpers for figures and images.
-I converted the html to markdown using the figure helper like this:
+I converted the HTML to Markdown using the figure helper like this:

 {% raw %}

 ```md
 {% include figure image_path="/assets/images/newresourcegroup-3.png" alt="A new Azure Resource Group." caption="A new Azure Resource Group." %}
 ```

 {% endraw %}

 ** Update